October 1, 2017

 * Drain and rinse the eggplant, and put them in a colander under a weight for an hour or two, occasionally tossing to abet drainage.

-* Now bring to a rolling boil a vinegar-bring of 1 part vinegar to 3 parts water.
+* Now bring to a rolling boil a vinegar-brine of 1 part vinegar to 3 parts water.
 Add the eggplant to blanch them for a couple of minutes.
 You want them to remain firmly toothsome.

 * Drain the eggplant, and put them in a colander under a weight for several hours, occasionally tossing to abet drainage.